Feya12/PacMan/README.md

 * Homework
   * Try to understand the better way of stopping we did.
   * Try to implement it for the other directions.

+ * I have made big mistake with commits again.